Shorcut Shrimp and Grits

 My shrimp and grits story includes the explanation for the name of my blog, Grits and Gouda.
 I named my food blog this because I am Southern with a pinch of gourmet…and so are my recipes, thus the name Grits (Southern) and Gouda (gourmet cheese).

-This recipe is my most basic shrimp and grits recipe (except for Gouda cheese in grits).
-I use tomato paste with no tomatoes for a simple and less chunky sauce, no cream to highlight the bright red color of the sauce, and believe it or not, cornstarch to thicken it rather than flour or a roux.
+This recipe is a basic shrimp and grits recipe (except for Gouda cheese in the grits) with a shortcut-no roux.
+I use tomato paste with no tomatoes for a simple and less chunky sauce, no cream so it highlights the bright red color of the sauce, and believe it or not, cornstarch to thicken it rather than flour or a roux.

 I know, that seems like a shrimp and grits transgression, but flour would give it a matte finish rather than the high gloss finish achieved with cornstarch and I am all about SHORTCUTS and cornstarch thickens the sauce in seconds rather than a tedious roux.